What is an SEO manager?

 Duties and responsibilities

-They often collaborate with content creators, web developers, and other digital marketing professionals to ensure that SEO best practices are integrated across all online activities.
-They monitor and analyze performance using tools like Google Analytics, identifying trends and making data-driven adjustments.
+SEO professionals often collaborate with content creators, web developers, and other digital marketing pros to ensure that SEO best practices are integrated across all online activities.
+They monitor and analyze performance using tools like Google Search Console, Bing Webmaster Tools, and Google Analytics to identify trends, search shifts, and issues.

 Work environment

 SEO managers primarily work in an office or remote environment, as their tasks are heavily computer-based.
 They may be part of an in-house marketing team or work for a specialized digital marketing agency.
-Collaboration with other departments, such as content development, web design, and advertising, is common.
+Collaboration with other departments, such as content development, web design, public relations, sales, and advertising, is common.

 Typical work hours